datalad-handbook/book/docs/basics/101-133-containersrun.rst

 in there.
 However, when you :command:`re-run` your friends analysis script, it throws an error.
 Hastily, you call her -- maybe she can quickly fix her script and resubmit the project with only minor delays.
-"I don't know what you mean", you hear in return, "on my machine, everything works fine!"
+"I don't know what you mean", you hear in return.
+"On my machine, everything works fine!"

 On its own, DataLad datasets can contain almost everything that is relevant to ensure reproducibility: Data, code, human-readable analysis descriptions